 Like clockwork we would assemble the wheels and girders and strap the house down.

 I drove the truck.
-It was massive, I wasn't a big fellow and I needed a ladder to climb into the cabin and with the seat fully forward I still had pillows to see through the steering wheel.
+It was massive, I was not a big fellow and I needed a ladder to climb into the cabin and with the seat fully forward I still had pillows to see through the steering wheel.
 It had 26 gears, high and low range, 57 wheels, weighed 35 ton and could haul a 50 ton house at 60 miles an hour.

 Uncle Harry always let me drive because I was too young to go to jail.

 At 2.30 am there was a head count to see that everybody was out from under the house.
 Then I would ease the massive engine up to 2500 revs and drop the clutch.
-That's when the action started; there would be a loud bang, not unlike a car smash, then the screaming of 16 tyres and the instant smell of burning rubber.
+That’s when the action started; there would be a loud bang, not unlike a car smash, then the screaming of 16 tires and the instant smell of burning rubber.
 The noise kept up for 30 seconds or more as the 85 tons of house and truck moved slowly out in the direction of the highway.